kbielefe/advent-of-code/README.md

  - Does not require throttling because does not make outbound calls except when a human requests to run a new puzzle.
  - Once inputs are downloaded, they are cached locally ([setInput](https://github.com/kbielefe/advent-of-code/blob/9e23cd6d6cbd5b6739268de42393e7d07d194a04/runner/src/main/scala/Database.scala#L38)).
+ - Previous guesses are remembered, to prevent submitting known-incorrect answers.
  - The User-Agent header is set to me ([request](https://github.com/kbielefe/advent-of-code/blob/9e23cd6d6cbd5b6739268de42393e7d07d194a04/runner/src/main/scala/Http.scala#L21)).
  - Includes this notice in the README.
  - Only stores inputs and examples in a local database file that is not committed to source control.